libretime/libretime/docs/user-manual/settings.md

 The **Stream Label** radio button allows you to set the metadata that will be sent with direct streams; _Artist_ and _Title_, _Show_, _Artist_ and _Title_, or _Station name_ and _Show name_.

-The **Off Air Metadata** field configures the text that will be sent to any configured streaming servers, and from there on to media players, when Airtime is not streaming any output.
+The **Off Air Metadata** field configures the text that will be sent to any configured streaming servers, and from there on to media players, when Airtime isn't streaming any output.

 Below this is the **Enable Replay Gain** checkbox which, if checked, automatically adjusts Airtime's output level to an average of -14dBFS, based on prior analysis of the level of individual files in the **Library**.
 This feature helps guard against unwanted changes in Airtime's output level caused by the typical variation in average level of recordings made in different studios at different times.
 The correction value for each file can be viewed by enabling the ReplayGain column in the **Library**.

 If Replay Gain is enabled, output level can be adjusted up to 10dB louder or quieter from the reference level of -14dBFS by clicking and dragging the **Replay Gain Modifier** control.
 Increasing level too far is likely to result in clipping (distortion) since the output level is adjusted to be greater than that of the original files.
 This scenario is indicated by amplitude correction factors greater than 1.0 in the Liquidsoap log file.

 Click the **Save** button on the right side of the page to save any changes that you have made to global settings.
-If you are only using the hardware audio output, and will not be streaming to or from Airtime, you can leave the **Stream Settings** page after clicking the **Save** button.
+If you are only using the hardware audio output, and won't be streaming to or from Airtime, you can leave the **Stream Settings** page after clicking the **Save** button.

 ### Input stream settings